olensmar/serverless4j/maven-plugin/README.md

 mvn serverless:invoke -Dfunction=<functionName>
 ```

+## serverless.yml generation

+For now the plugin will generate the provider, service, package and functions properties; depending on which
-Depending on which provider you've specified in the plugin configuration, handlers are added to serverless.yml
+provider you've specified in the plugin configuration, function handlers are extracted from your classes and added
-as described below.
+to serverless.yml as described below.

 ### AWS